gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

     --out ${OUTRPREFIX}
 ```

-This will create an output file `${OUTPREFIX}.eigenvec`, with the value along each principle component for each sample for each of the first 10 principle components.
+This will create an output file `${OUTPREFIX}.eigenvec`, with the value along each principal component for each sample for each of the first 10 principle components.
 Make a scatter plot of PC1 vs. PC2.
 You can make the plot using your favorite method (e.g. Python, R, or even Excel are all fine).
 Do you see any distinct clusters of samples?
 What do you think those clusters correspond to?

 ## 2. Performing a basic GWAS